hlenarocha/Personal/readme.md

-#IA GOVERN
+#AI GOVERN

-IA govern is a Role-playing game which consists in a future where people don't have patience to choose their leaders.
-Based on this, a
+AI govern is a Role-playing game which consists in a future where people don't have patience to choose their leaders.
+Based on this, an AI has been programmed to logically decide the best paths to social well-being.